sodabubblewine/sodabubblewine.github.io/README.md

 The next basis vector is got by turning the tip of the stick through a right angle.
 The last is perpendicular to both, but since there are two ways to do that, we pick one, the counterclockwise way, which we check by drawing a circle through the tips of the bases vectors and looking at the origin through the circle to see if going from the first to the second to the third basis vector takes us around the circle clockwise or counterclockwise.
     2. The camera coordinate frame is set up by measuring where the pinhole of the camera is in the world coordinate frame and picking that point as the camera origin.
-The third basis vector is made by putting one end of the stick at the camera origin and pointing the other end so that the stick is perpendicular to the window the pinhole is in.
+The third basis vector is made by putting one end of the stick at the camera origin and pointing the other end so that the stick is perpendicular to the window with the pinhole in it and points intside the dark room.
 The line through the third basis vector is called the optical axis.
 The second basis vector is perpendicular to the third and perpendicular to the ground: it's called the up or top vector.
 The first basis vector of the camera coordinate frame is perpendicular to the other two and oriented counterclockwise.